OCHA-DAP/hdx-hapi/docs/data_usage_guides/food_security_and_nutrition.md

   and applying the algorithm from [`hdx-python-country`](https://hdx-python-country.readthedocs.io/en/latest/), which uses phonetic name matching and manual overrides
-* Any unmatched p-codes are not included in HDX HAPI; in a future version we plan on retaining these rows and including the provider admin names
+* Any unmatched p-codes are not included in HDX HAPI.
+In a future version we plan on retaining these rows and including the provider admin names

 ### Usage Notes